blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     **So Martín's grandfather shaped the little boy's future,** maybe without even knowing it.

     **Coincidentally, Martín now lives in Galicia, Spain, the land of his grandfather.** He moved there by chance but then found there the peace of mind he needed to be the best graphic designer he could be.
-The madness of the Buenos Aires advertising and design scene was behind him and peaceful Galicia was now his home.
+The madness of the Buenos Aires advertising and design scene was long gone.
+Peaceful Galicia was now his home.
   section2: >-
-    > "Studying is essential to getting ahead."
+    > "If I wanted to get ahead, I had to continue with my studies."

     >

     > * On His Career

     **Martín's long journey started years ago** as he was finishing high school.
 He had taken a few classes on design and advertising and knew his future was headed in that direction.
-When he got his first job at a publishing house, he was still self-taught, and at one point he realized: ​"Studying is essential to getting ahead."
+When he got his first job at a publishing house, he was still self-taught, and at one point he realized: ​"If I wanted to get ahead, I had to continue with my studies."

     **He graduated with a degree in graphic design** from the University of Buenos Aires and then studied art direction at Argentina's Advertising Agency Association.